vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/dashboard-ent-release-note.md

 ## Enterprise Edition 3.1.2

 - Bugfix
-  - Fixed the startup problem of the `nebula-stats-exporter` service in the DEB or RPM package.
+  - Fixed the startup problem of the `nebula-stats-exporter` service with the DEB or RPM package.

 ## Enterprise Edition 3.1.1